bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 72°
-- Light Rain and Breezy
+- Heavy Rain and Windy
-- 94% humidity
+- 88% humidity
 - 20 mph wind
-- 99% cloud cover
+- 100% cloud cover
-- 27 AQI 🟩
+- 29 AQI 🟩
-- 0.19 inches of rain in the past 24 hours
+- 0.27 inches of rain in the past 24 hours
-- 1.38 inches of rain expected in the next 48 hours
+- 2.57 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>